Appendix I: Identifying the Scholarly Literature

 their Reference Desk—this

-Note, incidentally, that to manage the references you generate—to organize the material you’ve downloaded and cite that material correctly when you’re writing something up—it would make sense to buy a program like EndNote.
-(That’s the one that works with the UCLA Library catalog.)
-For a little guide I wrote about how to use EndNote6, click here.
+Note, incidentally, that to manage the references you generate—to organize the material you’ve downloaded and cite that material correctly when you’re writing something up—it would make sense to use a program like EndNote or Zotero (free).

 Dissertations as a rule have excellent bibliographies and lists of sources, so getting hold of a good one allows you to save a lot of time when you’re doing bibliographical work.
 And dissertations, as it turns out, are easy to identify and easy to get hold of.

 To identify them, you now have to use the Dissertations & Theses page on ProQuest search engine.
 In the first field, select either “Document title” or, for more hits, select “abstract.”
-Then put in the terms you’d like to search for, combining them with various operators (described in the link on the top right of the search page called “search tips”).
+Then put in the terms you’d like to search for, combining them with various operators (described in the guide linked to the question mark on the top right of the homepage).
 For example, suppose you’re interested in the Sino-Soviet split.
 You can use a term like:

 ((sino-soviet) OR (soviet W/4 chin*)) AND (dispute OR conflict OR split)

 The asterisk enables you to capture variant words (e.g., “Chinese” as well as “China”), and the “W/4” enables you to identify text where words like “Soviet” and “Chinese” are within four words of each other.
-You can limit the search in various ways (e.g., limiting it to international relations dissertations by selecting “international relations” from the “Look up subjects” list).
+You can limit the search in various ways (e.g., limiting it to international relations dissertations by selecting “international relations” from the “subject” link on the right).
 The listings contain a good deal of information about the specific dissertations that turn up in the search.
 Most dissertations are now immediately downloadable free of charge; just click the “Full Text – PDF” link.
 (Your university has to be a subscriber, and you may have to use a computer on campus, or use the proxy server.)
 You can also set up an alert to be notified of new results for your search as they become available.

 You can often get a good sense for what a particular area of scholarship is like by looking at syllabi that have been prepared for courses in that area.
 A syllabus will list what the instructor considers to be the most important works in the field, or at least the relatively small number of works that students new to the field should read.
 If you read a series of syllabi, you’ll also notice that the same works tend to get listed over and over again—and this, of course, gives you a certain sense for what is considered important in the field.